Sustainability

 Low-Level Radioactive Waste Treatment Systems

-NGK produces various equipment that employs our proprietary processing technology and exhaust gas dust removal technology, using high performance filters, to safely process low-level radioactive waste generated by nuclear power facilities.
+The NGK Group produces various equipment that employs our proprietary processing technology and exhaust gas dust removal technology, using high performance filters, to safely process low-level radioactive waste generated by nuclear power facilities.
 We have delivered these to nuclear power stations and related research facilities all around Japan.

 Our broad engineering capabilities span design, manufacturing, and construction.
 These combined with long-term maintenance support, allow us to achieve stable, advanced radiation removal that contributes to the safe operation of nuclear facilities.